7 dead as California mourns 3rd mass killing in 8 days - NewsBreak

 “We’re still trying to understand exactly what happened and why, but it’s just incredibly, incredibly tragic,” said state Sen. Josh Becker, who represents the area and called it “a very close-knit” agricultural community.

-Aerial television images showed police officers collecting evidence from a farm with dozens of greenhouses.

 Half Moon Bay is a small coastal city with agricultural roots, home to about 12,000 people.
-The city and surrounding San Mateo County area is known for producing flowers as well as vegetables like brussels sprouts.
+The surrounding San Mateo County is a mixture of coastal cities and hills dotted with farms, included floral and tree nurseries as well as ranches.
+The county also allows marijuana to be grown in greenhouses and at nurseries in some areas.

-It’s a majority white community and about 5% of the population is Asian, according to Census data.
+It’s a majority white community.
+About a third of the population is Latino and about 5% is Asian, according to Census data.

-“We are sickened by today’s tragedy in Half Moon Bay," Pine said.
+“We are sickened by today’s tragedy in Half Moon Bay," said San Mateo County Supervisor Dave Pine said.
 “We have not even had time to grieve for those lost in the terrible shooting in Monterey Park.
 Gun violence must stop.”

 California Gov. Gavin Newsom tweeted that he was "at the hospital meeting with victims of a mass shooting when I get pulled away to be briefed about another shooting.
 This time in Half Moon Bay.
 Tragedy upon tragedy."